Cassandra-EC/Project1/README.md

 An additional 'decrypt' function allows a separate user without the og_img to input the encrypted_img and key, in order to receive a (modified and still somewhat scrambled!!) version of the original image.

 FUNCTIONALITY:
-  WRITE 'start' IN THE COMMAND WINDOW
+  WRITE 'start' IN THE COMMAND WINDOW;
-  CHOOSE WHETHER TO ENCRYPT OR DECRYPT
+  CHOOSE WHETHER TO ENCRYPT OR DECRYPT;
   FOLLOW THE DIALOGUE CUES TO UPLOAD AN IMAGE (url, file upload, create a matrix) AND A KEY (accepts ASCII characters 32-127)

 **Longer/more intricate keys will generate more intricate encryptions! (and be difficult to decrypt :D )